ibanezo/vuex_todo_app/README.md

 This is an application created using Vue JS and Vuex library for the state management.
 In this project i used the https://jsonplaceholder.typicode.com/todos API.

+This represents a simple application for managing your tasks.
+You can add new task, mark one as finished and also remove exsisting task.
+There is filter options that is enabled for better presentation of the current tasks.

 ## To start the project:
 ```
 npm install